Julie R. Posselt

 Bio

-Dr. Julie Posselt is an Associate Professor of higher education in the USC Rossier School of Education and was a 2015-2017 National Academy of Education/ Spencer Foundation postdoctoral research fellow.
-Rooted in sociological and organizational theory, her research program uses mixed methods to examine institutionalized inequalities in higher education and organizational efforts aimed at reducing inequities and encouraging diversity.
-She focuses on selective sectors of higher education— graduate education, STEM fields, and elite undergraduate institutions—where longstanding practices and cultural norms are being negotiated to better identify talent and educate students in a changing society.
-She was the recipient of the 2018 American Educational Research Association’s Early Career Award and the 2017 Association for the Study of Higher Education’s Early Career/ Promising Scholar Award.
+Dr. Julie R. Posselt is a Professor of higher education in the Rossier School of Education, Co-Director of the Pullias Center for Higher Education, and Associate Dean in the USC Graduate School.
+Rooted in sociological and organizational theory, her research program uses mixed methods to examine institutionalized inequalities in higher education and organizational efforts to address inequities and improve wellbeing.
+She focuses on selective sectors of higher education— graduate education, STEM fields, and elite undergraduate institutions—where longstanding practices and cultural norms are continually being negotiated to identify talent and educate students in a changing society.
+Her current research examines AI hesitance and adoption in admissions as well as responses of colleges and universities to the Supreme Court's 2023 SFFA decision.

-She has published research in the American Educational Research Journal, Annual Review of Sociology, Research in Higher EducationJournal of Higher EducationTeachers College Record, Higher Education: Handbook of Theory and Research, and the Chronicle of Higher Education, among others.
-Her work has been highlighted in Science, The Atlantic, New York Times, Slate, Times Higher Education (UK), Insider Higher Ed, among others.
-She is a member of the Journal of Higher Education’s and Journal of Diversity in Higher Education's editorial review boards, and is program chair for the 2019 Sociology of Education Association meeting.
+Her current scholarship, funded by the Sloan Foundation, Mellon Foundation, and Gates Foundation.
+Posselt's research is published in the American Educational Research Journal, Science, Nature, Annual Review of Sociology, Research in Higher EducationJournal of Higher EducationTeachers College Record, Higher Education: Handbook of Theory and Research, and the Chronicle of Higher Education, among others.
+Her work has been highlighted in Science, The Atlantic, New York Times, Slate, Times Higher Education (UK), Inside Higher Ed, among others.
+She is past Associate Editor of the Journal of Higher Education’s and is a member of numerous editorial review boards and advisory boards.

 Awards and Grants